Kotlin/KEEP/proposals/stdlib/durations-and-clocks.md

 The primary constructor of `Duration` is internal.
 A `Duration` value can be constructed from a numeric value (`Int`, `Long` or `Double`) and a unit of duration.
 If the unit is known in advance and constant, the extension properties provide the most expressive way to construct a duration, e.g. `1.5.minutes`, `30.seconds`, `500.milliseconds`.
-Otherwise the extension function `numericValue.toDuration(unit)` can be used.
+Otherwise, the extension function `numericValue.toDuration(unit)` can be used.

 #### Conversions